-The following guidelines represent architectural inspiration intended to provide a cohesive, yet architecturally varied, development.
+The following characters are intended to provide a cohesive, yet architecturally varied, development.
 These guidelines allow for a range of expression in material and form and each one is intended to transition through characters to give distinct character to each neighborhood as one moves through the plan.
 Some neighborhoods may be more heavily influenced by category one over another; however, having variety in each neighborhood ensures an interesting and desirable streetscape.